SirDifferential/proceduralis/README.md

 * --installpath /insert/path/here: Installs the project to the specified directory instead of /opt
 * --threads numberhere: Uses the number of threads when executing make.
 Default is 4.

-If you prefer to do all this manually (if you, for example, don't want some libraries installed), the steps I used are about these:
+If you prefer to do all this manually:

 Download OpenCL development libraries.
 This varies per distro.
 On Debian Wheezy, I have: